darshangohil46/darshangohil46/README.md

 ## About Me

-I'm a software engineer, passionate about web development and machine learning.
-With 5 years of experience in the tech industry, I've had the opportunity to work on various projects ranging from e-commerce platforms to natural language processing algorithms.
+I'm a software engineering student, passionate about web development and machine learning.
+I want to opportunity to work on various projects ranging from e-commerce platforms to natural language processing algorithms.

 ## What You'll Find Here